bemasc/dnssec-strict-mode/draft-schwartz-dnsop-dnssec-strict-mode.md

 # The DNSSEC Strict Mode flag

 The DNSSEC Strict Mode flag appears in bit $N of the DNSKEY flags field.
-If this flag is set, all records in the zone MUST be signed correctly under this key's specified Algorithm.
 A validator that receives a Strict Mode DNSKEY with a supported Algorithm SHOULD reject as Bogus any RRSet that lacks a valid RRSIG with this Algorithm.
 If there are multiple Strict Mode keys for the zone, validators SHOULD validate signatures under each of their Algorithms.

 # Operational Considerations

+Strict Mode only advises validators to enforce a requirement that already applies to zone operators, so zones that comply with {{RFC4035}} Section 2.2 do not need to take any further action before enabling Strict Mode.

 Once a zone is signed, enabling Strict Mode can be done using any ordinary key rollover procedure ({{RFC6781}} Section 4.1), to a new DNSKEY that contains the Strict Mode flag.
 When signing a zone for the first time, or adding a new Algorithm, care must be taken to fully sign the zone before enabling Strict Mode.